Pomodoro Timer

 How the Pomodoro Technique Works

 The Pomodoro Technique breaks work into 25-minute focused sessions separated by 5-minute breaks.
 After four sessions, take a longer 15–30 minute break.
 Timeboxing makes starting easier by making tasks feel finite, and scheduled breaks prevent the mental fatigue that degrades output over a full day.
+It's a small structure change that actually works.

 Tips for Better Focus Sessions